CLTS FS Instructions Module 5 - Behaviors

 This behavior is not checked for children who:

-• Bolt away from their parent or caregiver but stay within a reasonable distance.
+• Run away from their parent or caregiver but never go out of the caregiver’s eyesight.

 • Wander off without supervision but are aware of their surroundings and are able to return to home or school independently.